 If you're reading this real time, can you believe we only have a few more days left of 2019?
 This year flew by and I can't help but be cheesy and reflect.
 A lot of amazing things happened but starting this blog surpasses everything by far.
 Thank you for coming here and reading my words.
 It means so much to me that you are making these recipes that I put my heart in to and thank you for sending me pictures and kind messages.
 They are always appreciated and make my day.
 Thank you for helping me spread veganism in a positive way.
 I hope you all return in the New Year and keep cooking with me.
 All right, let's get cooking!

-- 3/4 cup Warm Water, 115-120F
+- ¾ cup Warm Water 115-120F

-- 2 tsp Instant Yeast
+- 2 teaspoon Instant Yeast

 - 2 cups All Purpose Flour

-- 1 1/2 tsp Salt
+- 1 ½ teaspoon Salt

-- 2 tbsp Olive Oil, divided
+- 2 tablespoon Olive Oil divided

 Philly Cheesesteak Filling: